matomo-org/developer-documentation/docs/generated/master/Piwik/RankingQuery.md

 #### Description

-Rows where this column has a value &gt; 0 will be removed from the result and put into another array.
+Rows where this column has a value > 0 will be removed from the result and put into another array.
 Both the result and the array of excluded rows are returned by [execute](#execute).